mohini-sep/mohini-sep/README.md

 ## 👩‍💻 About Me

-🎓 I'm a Computer Science graduate (CSE - AI & ML) from VIT Bhopal (CGPA: 8.37/10)
-💻 A passionate frontend developer with MERN Full Stack internship experience
+🎓 I'm a Computer Science graduate (CSE - AI & ML) from VIT Bhopal 💻 A passionate frontend developer with hands-on experience in building responsive and interactive web applications
 🧠 I enjoy exploring AI/ML technologies and integrating them into real-world projects
 📊 Currently working as a Research Operations Analyst at Green Publication Services Pvt.
 Ltd.
+🌱 Currently learning **TypeScript** and diving deeper into **Machine Learning**

 ---